secannoyfile/CA-MHF-implementations/README.md

         -l N 	           Sets of hash output length to N bytes
 ```

-# CA-DRS-Argon2_README
+# CA-DRS+BRG_README

-`CA-DRS-Argon2` is a command-line utility to test CA-DRS-Argon2 instances on your system.
+`CA-DRS-BRG` is a command-line utility to test CA-DRS-BRG instances on your system.
 You can run on Windows and Linux system.
 The commands are similar under different operating systems.

 ## Windows